Quantum Steering and Entanglement in a Tritter: Hierarchy under Loss: Introduction

 \section{Introduction}

 Quantum entanglement stands as a cornerstone of quantum mechanics, epitomizing nonlocal correlations absent in classical physics \cite {Einstein1935, Schrodinger1935a, Schrodinger1936}.
 In continuous-variable (CV) systems, Gaussian states---those with Gaussian Wigner functions---provide a fertile testbed for exploring multipartite entanglement due to their experimental accessibility and theoretical tractability \cite{Weedbrook2012, Adesso2007}.
-Beyond entanglement, Einstein-Podolsky-Rosen (EPR) steering captures a distinctive asymmetric form of quantum correlation where one party can, by local measurements, "steer" or affect the state of a distant party \cite{Wiseman2007, Jones2007} .
+Beyond entanglement, Einstein-Podolsky-Rosen (EPR) steering captures a distinctive asymmetric form of quantum correlation where one party can, by local measurements, ``steer'' or affect the state of a distant party \cite{Wiseman2007, Jones2007, Cavalcanti2007}.
 This asymmetry grants steering unique advantages in applications such as one-sided device-independent quantum key distribution \cite{Branciard2012, Zhou2020}.
-The resource theory of quantum steering has been developed to quantify and understand its applications and limitations \cite{Li2023}.
+The resource theory of quantum steering has been developed to quantify and understand its applications and limitations \cite{Li2023,Li2025,Yang2026}.

 The generation of multipartite entangled states often relies on linear optical networks \cite{Wang2022}.
-Among these, the tritter---a three-port balanced beam splitter---is a fundamental element for generating and manipulating three-mode Gaussian states \cite{Spagnolo2013}.
-When fed with a two-mode squeezed vacuum (TMSV) state and a coherent state, the tritter output constitutes a rich resource of tripartite quantum correlations \cite {Chang2022}.
-While the hierarchy between entanglement and steering has been studied in various contexts \cite{Kogias2015, Yu2017}, a systematic analysis of this hierarchy in a tritter-generated three-mode Gaussian state, particularly under realistic loss conditions with various asymmetric configurations, remains lacking.
-Such an analysis is crucial for practical quantum communication where different channels often exhibit different loss characteristics.
+Among these, the tritter---a three-port balanced beam splitter---is a fundamental element for generating and manipulating three-mode Gaussian states \cite{Spagnolo2013, Ferraro2014}.
+When fed with a two-mode squeezed vacuum (TMSV) state and a coherent state, the tritter output constitutes a rich resource of tripartite quantum correlations \cite{Chang2022}.
+While the hierarchy between entanglement and steering has been studied in various contexts \cite {Kogias2015,Yu2017,Adesso2012}, a systematic analysis of this hierarchy in a tritter-generated three-mode Gaussian state, particularly under realistic loss conditions with various asymmetric configurations, remains lacking.
+Such an analysis is crucial for practical quantum communication where different channels often exhibit different loss characteristics, and it is essential to provide quantitative operational guidance for optimizing resources.